microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

       - Click on the **Connections** tab on the left navigation bar.
       - Click on your AOAI resource and you should see the **API Key** as well as the **Target**, which is your endpoint.
       - Do the same for your AI Search and Document Intelligence resource.
-      - Model deployment names should be the same as the ones populated in the `.env.sample` file.
+      - Model deployment names should be the same as the ones populated in the `.env.sample` file especially if you have deployed a different model due to quota issues.
       - **HINT:** Document Intelligence is part of AI Services.
     - For **Azure Blob**, you can find these credentials in the [Azure Portal](portal.azure.com).
       - In the Azure Portal, navigate to the resource group you made when creating your hub within the AI Studio.